plone/guillotina/docs/source/index.md

    for endpoints, out of the box CORS and websockets, your front-end team will be happy to work with Guillotina.
 We speak JSON but can adapt to any content type payload request/response bodies.
- - **AsyncIO**: With AsyncIO, websockets are simple.
+ - **AsyncIO**: With AsyncIO, websockets are effortless.
 More interestingly, AsyncIO is an ideal match with microservice architectures.
  - **Object model**: Guillotina uses a hierarchial object model.
 This hierarchy of objects then maps to URLs and is perfect for managing